agnescameron/blog/_posts/2024-12-12-satellite.md

 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/clouds-aligned.png' | prepend: site.baseurl }}" alt="main"/>
 	artefacts in a river in the Amazonas basin turn out just to be clouds when examined in RGB...
+(Google Earth Engine/Landsat 8)
 </span>

 Lastly, when using satellite imagery it can be tempting to draw premature conclusions about the meaning of different zones and artefacts.
 For example, one might note that an area appears to have very high concentrations of Ferrous Sulphate, as the wavebands associated with FeSO3 are bright in images tuned to detect those wavelengths.
 However, there are a range of other minerals that might also follow a similar reflectance pattern.
 One way around this is to match up with what is on the ground, or use it as an indicator in conjunction with other evidence.
 Rarely, if ever, is satellite imaging alone enough to confirm or deny the presence of a substance, but it can be a very useful tool to provide clues, and to demonstrate changes over time.